 Contact us and learn more about the best treatment options available for you!

 People taking this drug should reduce their use slowly because stopping abruptly can cause withdrawal symptoms to begin quickly.
 The drug is a narcotic pain reliever with similar properties to that of Morphine.
 The physical and psychological discomfort of withdrawal is one of the main reasons people delay seeking treatment for addiction.

 Symptoms of Oxycodone withdrawal are much the same for all narcotic pain medications.
 For instance, they include:

 Detox can be painful, especially in those who have used drugs for a long time, at high doses.
 As a result, it is often difficult to stop using opiates without help.

 In-patient and out-patient treatment centers offer a variety of therapies for addiction.
-Depending on the severity and length of abuse, treatment could entail detox, rehabilitation, and counseling.
-Hospital-based Waismann Method medical treatments including rapid detox programs are available to provide supervision and medical services to make detox safe and comfortable.
+However, depending on the severity and length of abuse, treatment could entail detox, rehabilitation, and counseling.
+Hospital-based Waismann Method medical treatments, including rapid detox programs, provide supervision and medical services to make detox safe and comfortable.
 In fact, we are proud to offer our patients the best medicine has to offer in treating opiate dependency.
-The significant difference between Waismann Method® treatment and other medical detoxifications is the safety, comfort, and success of our patients.
+The significant difference between Waismann Method® treatment and other medical detoxifications is our patients’ safety, comfort, and success.
 Every patient has a different medical and dependency history, and we treat them as individuals with specific needs.